-He has created the critically acclaimed “arte lounge” for the French-German TV channel Arte.
-As a co-host, he has performed with musicians including Mischa Maisky, Renaud Capucon, Sol Gabetta, Sarah Chang, Vadim Repin, Nils Mönkemeyer, Elina Garanca and Jörg Widmann.
-Andreas was also the architect of the Piano City Berlin festival 2010, which featured more than 100 piano performances held in Berlin within one weekend.
-Since then, Piano City has branched out to other cities such as Milan and Barcelona.
+Andreas Kern has also created the critically acclaimed “arte lounge” for the French-German TV channel Arte.
+As the show‘s co-host, he has performed with musicians including Mischa Maisky, Renaud Capucon, Sol Gabetta, Sarah Chang, Vadim Repin, Nils Mönkemeyer, Elina Garanca, and Jörg Widmann.
+He was also the architect of the Piano City Berlin Festival 2010, which featured more than 100 piano performances held in Berlin within one weekend.
+Since then, Piano City has branched out to other cities such as Milan, Naples and Barcelona.

 Meet Andreas in 21 questions

 1. Some basics first: How tall are you?